d4l-data4life/js-fhir-validator/README.md

 ## File size considerations
-The generated validation functions are huge - between 2 and 4 megabytes before minification!
+The generated validation functions are huge - between 2 and 4 MB before minification.
 This means that there is a significant performance impact to loading and parsing several of these packages.
 We strongly urge you to consider means of tree-shaking or asynchronous loading for the validation imports.

-### When should I use the index.js entry point?
+###  When to use the index.js entry point

-Once you need to validate more _than ten different resource types per session_, you can import the repository's entry point (index.js) instead.
+If you need to validate more _than ten different resource types per session_, you can import the repository's entry point (index.js) instead.

 ## Developer hints